When will we return to campus to work?

 All Lipscomb University events whether hosted on campus or off campus will comply with all local guidelines and follow the specific guidance provided by

-Additional guidelines for event management can be reviewed here.
+The full event management guidelines can be reviewed here.
 To ensure compliance with the most up-to-date guidelines, please consult with the Lipscomb University event management team before planning or hosting any Lipscomb related event.
-Until October 1, we will minimize settings for all events where the virus can spread.
+For the foreseeable future, we will minimize settings for all events where the virus can spread.
 That means we will be asking questions about the necessity of holding all social events, ceremonies and non-class settings.
-Any events approved will be limited to 25 while following all community guidelines in place (masks, physical distancing, etc.).
-Deans and Senior Leadership Team members may request approval by emailing COVIDquestions@lipscomb.edu.
-We encourage all events to be re-envisioned to be held in a virtual format, be delayed or eliminated for this fall.
+Any events approved must follow all community guidelines in place (masks, physical distancing, etc.).
+Deans and Senior Leadership Team members may request approval exceptions for groups larger than 25 by completing this Event Exception Request form.
+If you have any questions, please email COVIDquestions@lipscomb.edu.
+We continue to encourage all events to be re-envisioned to be held in a virtual format, be delayed or eliminated for this fall.